-You can now pre-order your copy of my new book Just For The Record: The Journey To My Longest Ride.
+You can now pre-order your copy of my new book Just For The Record: A Story About Going The Distance…

 All the profits from my book sales will directly support The Garai Makaya Foundation & Documentary Film Project and a signed copy of the book will be sent to you as soon as it is published.
 I will keep you updated on the exact publication and delivery dates as the publication process progresses.